 He holds a BA from The College of the Holy Cross and an MBA from Rutgers University.
 He became a CPA in Massachusetts and worked as an auditor for the firm of Arthur Andersen & Co. for five years.
 The lure of working with pianos and family brought him back to M. Steinert & Sons in 1978, where his present title is Treasurer.
 In recent years, his mechanical interests and IT ability led him to become a certified installer of electronic player piano systems.

 He continues to indulge his passion for things mechanical in maintaining his 1967 Morgan Plus 4 roadster and a 1967 Tripp 22 fishing boat.
 He can often be seen greeting the dawn on the Charles River, sculling in his mahogany single shell by King Boatworks, with its hand rubbed satin finish worthy of a Steinway.

-Steve Dawe- General Sales & Marketing Manager
+Chuck Johnson- General Sales & Marketing Manager

 Brendan Murphy – Vice President

 Brendan Murphy is the fourth generation of the Murphy family to work for M. Steinert & Sons.
 He began his career part-time in the refinishing and maintenance departments under foreman James Maggio before joining the Institutional Department full time in 2006.
 Brendan was promoted to Vice President in May of 2014.
 Formerly a salesperson for an educational travel company, Brendan has extensive experience working with teachers and school administrators on planning and executing successful fundraising programs.
-Brendan’s passion for music and music education prompted his appointment as a Director of the Steinway Society of Massachusetts, a non-profit organization founded to help promote piano music and education in the Bay State.
+Brendan’s passion for music and music education prompted his appointment as Director of the Steinway Society of Massachusetts, a non-profit organization founded to help promote piano music and education in the Bay State.

 Vivian Handis- Piano Sales Consultant, Natick